 Before her time at Citgo, Palacios was a Senior Managing Director and member of the management committee of Medley Global Advisors, a macro policy research firm.
 She headed Medley’s Latin America’s economic and energy practice and later the firm’s emerging market research efforts.
 She previously worked at Barclays Capital as a Director in the emerging markets research department in New York, and as an economist in the risk department at Société Générale in Paris.
 She also worked as a senior economist at the Japan Bank for International Cooperation and was a consultant in the Office of the Chief Economist for Latin America at the World Bank in Washington, D.C.

 She graduated from Universidad Católica Andrés Bello in Caracas, Venezuela; received a master’s degree in international affairs from Columbia University’s School of International and Public Affairs; and obtained a Ph.D. in international affairs from The John Hopkins University School of Advanced International Studies where she wrote her dissertation on Latin America’s national oil companies.
-Dr. Palacios is Co-head of the ESG working group at the Center on Global Energy Policy, is part of the Editorial Board of the Americas Quarterly, member of the Venezuela Working Group of The Atlantic Council, affiliated faculty at the Institute for Latin American Studies at Columbia University and International Faculty of IESA's School of Management.
+Dr. Palacios is co-head of the ESG working group at the Center on Global Energy Policy, is part of the Editorial Board of the Americas Quarterly, member of the Venezuela Working Group of The Atlantic Council, affiliated faculty at the Institute for Latin American Studies at Columbia University, and Adjunct Professor at Columbia University’s School of International and Public Affairs.